Andoyer construction for Hill and Delaunay variables: Introduction

 \section{Introduction}

-Since Binet's work \citep{Bine1841a} and Tisserand thesis \citep{Tiss1868a} the classical derivation of the Delaunay variables of the elliptical Keplerian motion \citep{Dela1860a} is made through Hamilton-Jacobi theory.
-Although ubiquitous in celestial mechanics textbooks\footnote{One can find in \citep{Fej2013a} an alternate presentation avoiding Hamilton-Jacobi theory.}, the derivation is not very natural or easy to understand for students.
+Buiding on the work of \citet{Bine1841a}, Delaunay introduced the set of coordinates that he used for the elaboration of his Lunar theory \citep{Dela1860a}.
+A few years later, in his thesis, Tisserand demonstrated how the canonicity of the Delaunay variables can be obtained through Hamilton-Jacobi theory \citep{Tiss1868a}.
+Tisserand's presentation is now ubiquitous in celestial mechanics textbooks.
 Here we present a derivation of the Delaunay variables that does not require Hamilton-Jacobi theory.
 We use the intermediate derivation of the Hill variables \citep{Hill1913a} following Andoyer \citep{Ando1915a,Ando1923a}.
-Transformations from Hill variables to Delaunay variables exist in the literature \citep{Ando1913a,Depr1981b,Flor1995a} but they rely on a generating function that is not very natural to the author and which we will avoid here by using a more direct computation based on the invariance of the canonical differential 2-form.
+Transformations from Hill variables to Delaunay variables exist in the literature \citep{Ando1913a,Depr1981b,Flor1995a} but they rely on a generating function which we will avoid here by using a direct computation based on the invariance of the canonical differential 2-form.

-Henri Andoyer (1862-1929) is well-known for the derivation of the Andoyer variables that are very well adapted to the rigid body dynamics \citep{Ando1923a}.
-In fact, the derivation of these variables is obtained through a very general procedure that can be also applied to the Keplerian two-body problem, and which then leads to the Hill variables \citep{Ando1915a}.
+Henri Andoyer (1862-1929) is well-known for the derivation of the Andoyer variables that are very well adapted to rotational dynamics \citep{Ando1915a,Ando1923a}.
+In fact, the derivation of these variables is obtained through a very general procedure that can also be applied to the Keplerian two-body problem, and which then leads to the Hill variables \citep{Ando1915a,Ando1923a}.